 - Freeze until solid.

-- Juice strawberries by crushing them though a sieve, no need to remove the stem and leaves.
+- Juice strawberries by crushing them though a fine mesh strainer, no need to remove the stem and leaves.

 - Combine strawberry juice, lemon juice, honeysuckle syrup, and water in a glass pitcher.
 Stir gently to combine.